ray-x/nvim/README.md

 `C:\Users\your_user_name\AppData\Local\nvim`
 You need to link or replace above folder

+Please install Nerd Fonts(I am using VictorMono) and kitty so font setting in GUI will work as expected

 Startup nvim

 If you saw error message "Error in packer_compiled: ..."
 Please press `Enter`, that will allow packer install the plugins.